ds-horizon/logwise/README.md

 We welcome contributions!
 Please see our [Contributing Guide](CONTRIBUTING.md) for details.

-## Security

-If you discover a security vulnerability, please follow our [Security Policy](SECURITY.md) for reporting it.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.